-The applicant is requesting a recommendation from the Planning Commission to the City Council regarding the requested zoning district map amendment to amend a portion of an existing Development Plan and zoning stipulations (1-ZN-2014) to allow for development of a residential healthcare facility with 247 beds including both minimal care, specialized care, independent living, and approximately 9,900 square feet of commercial space.
-The request includes 74 feet of building height, requiring 8 feet of bonus height.
+The applicant is requesting approval of a zoning district map amendment to amend a portion of an existing Development Plan and zoning stipulations (1-ZN-2014) to allow for development of a residential healthcare facility with 247 beds/units including both minimal care, specialized care, independent living, and approximately 9,900 square feet of commercial space.
+The request proposes 74 feet of building height, requiring 8 feet of bonus height.
 The proposal includes demolition of the existing Olive Garden building and site improvements to allow construction of the new development.
-This request does not change the Development Plan or stipulations that are applicable to the rest of the PBD area (south portion already developed).